 Have more fun in North Carolina with these kid-friendly hikes near Highlands, NC!

-For day two of our weekend in Asheville, we’re going to focus on The Biltmore.
-This majestic home offers tours, gardens, and food, and you can easily spend most of your day there!
+For day two of our weekend in Asheville, we’re going to focus on The Biltmore Estate.
+This majestic home and estate offers tours, gardens, and food, and you can easily spend most of your day there.
 Also for breakfast today, we recommend just grabbing something quick at a convenient place to where you are staying, because you’ll want to get to The Biltmore as early as you can!

 We’re going to spend most of the day at The Biltmore, so it’s going to get it’s own mini itinerary here.
 There is SO much to see here, so this is a good basic plan to go by.